 Recruitment reengineering is needed

+A necessary recruitment reengineering, accelerated by the COVID-19 pandemic.
 The scarcity and retention of talent and the digital transformation processes have accelerated a change in traditional recruitment practices.
 Challenges that require companies to reflect on their business models and an opportunity to rethink and reformulate recruitment processes.
-A necessary reengineering, accelerated by the COVID-19 pandemic.

 In recent months, all over the world, there has been an increase in demand for resources, which requires greater accuracy in selection and recruitment.
 Competition between organizations is fierce, as the scarcity of talent is a reality that sets as one of the trends of 2022.
 A result of companies' automation and digitalization, the contrast between the skills of workers and the demands of the job, the desire for more outstanding personal and professional balance, among other reasons.